JayaBharathi3698/phase-1-Swapnil/LET US C/Chapter1.md

 ## Variables

-Variables are some combination of alphabets whic sotres some values in ram and its values can be changed whenever we want .
+Variables are some combination of alphabets whic stores some values in ram and its values can be changed whenever we want .

+### Declaration of variable :-

+ a) int x;
+ b) float y;
+ c) char ch;